-Fact: More than 85% of American ladies receive a proposal ring when their boyfriend gets on their knees to pop the question.
-The average size of a diamond ring is around 0.9 – 1.0 carats and costs roughly $5000 – $7000.
+Fact: More than 85% of American women receive a proposal ring when their boyfriend gets on their knees.
+In a recent study performed, the average size of a diamond ring is around 0.9 – 1.0 carats and the average cost of an engagement ring is between $5000 – $7000.

-So, let’s get back to answering the question of how much to spend on a diamond.
+So, let’s get back to answering the question: how much should you spend on a diamond?
 These are the main governing factors for consideration and more questions to ask yourself:

-How much do you have at your disposal to spend? – A good piece of advice that I dish to each reader who had contacted me for help is to live within your means.
+How much do you have at your disposal to spend? – A piece of advice I frequently dish to readers who email me for help is to live within your means.
 Is it worthwhile to go into debt for the sake of what others might think of you?
 If love be true, then size or type of gemstone should not count all that much.

 What are your feelings governing the purchase? – You should feel good about it.
 This is your guide to ensure you are on the right track.
 If you don’t feel good, it is your wise intuition trying to tell you something.
 Listen.

 Check in with your belief system – Do you place much value on the material or are you a more spiritual person?
 Does public opinion matter a lot to you?

 Think long term.
 A huge deciding factor will be how you are going to feel about your purchase 6 months from now.
 Will you/her still enjoy wearing the ring?
 Or will the ring end up in some obscured drawer?

 Think resale value. – There is very little demand for smaller stones of less than one carat.
 Should the need of selling your diamond arise, be prepared to lose a significant amount of the money paid for the ring.

 This is very important!
 Do not – repeat – do not – buy something that will require you to spend the next three years paying off.
 It isn’t worth it in the long run, especially when you will have so many other things to buy after your marriage.